AWS WAF – Web Application Firewall Rules & ACLs

 • AWS WAF – Web Application Firewall protects web applications from attacks by allowing rules configuration that allow, block, or monitor (count) web requests based on defined conditions.

-• helps protects from common attack techniques like SQL injection and Cross-Site Scripting (XSS), Conditions based include IP addresses, HTTP headers, HTTP body, and URI strings.
+• helps protect from common attack techniques like SQL injection and Cross-Site Scripting (XSS).
+Conditions can be based on IP addresses, HTTP headers, HTTP body, URI strings, geographic location, and rate of requests.

 • AWS WAF rules run in all AWS Edge Locations, located around the world close to the end users.